manupatet/quickdocs/setup/JetsonNano.md

 pip3 install -r requirements.txt
 python3 main.py
 ```

+Sometimes your module will not be detected, and it'll still show as a drive rather than a Wifi Module.

+To fix that run `sudo usb_modeswitch -KW -v 0bda -p 1a2b`.  [source](https://forums.linuxmint.com/viewtopic.php?t=330933)

 ---
 Here's your hot off the pan, lightweight, optimized Jetson Nano, ready for AI and robotics projects.
 Bon apetite!